molofgarb/molofgarb/README.md

     - molofgarb.github.io: personal website to showcase programming projects

-        - Will be worked on when more projects are completed -- can't have a showcase without anything to show
+        - Will be worked as more projects are completed

 Completed Projects: